SAML authentication

 End added for SAML -->

-You are now ready to start the environment.
+You should now be ready to start the environment.

 Metadata